eyu1988/MXProjectBuildHelper/README.md

 # MXProjectBuildHelper
-This is a repository to help build initialize new projects
+This is a repository to help build initialize new projects.